-Web3Auth uses Threshold Key Infrastructure (tKey) — MPC-protocol where private key is split into shares, never assembled together on one device.
+Web3Auth uses Threshold Key Infrastructure (tKey) — an MPC protocol where the private key is split into shares that are never assembled on a single device.

 On first login via Google: